kristinemlarson/gnssIR_python/README.md

-# gnssIR_lomb.py

-gnssIR_lomb is a python module that will compute reflector heights (RH) fairly automatically.
+# gnssIR_lomb.py, rinex2snr.py, and wrapper_quickLook.py

+gnssIR_lomb.py computes reflector heights (RH) fairly automatically. rinex2snr.py translates the RINEX files into SNR files, which are fed into gnssIR_lomb.py wrapper_quickLook.py will try to give you a quick assessment of a file wihtout dealing with the details associated with gnssIR_lomb.py.

 Some things to know:

 I only support python3.

-The library dependencies are provided in the pyproject.toml file (I am using poetry package manager).
+The library dependencies are provided in the pyproject.toml file (I am using a package manager called poetry).
-I have various functions in gps.py and read_snr_files.py

 The RH estimation depends on satellite elevation angle, not time.
 This can